Count's Feud: Aftermath

 In contrast, the consequences of the peasant uprising cost all parties dearly.
 Many were forced to purchase their lives with great gifts both to the king and to the nobles.
 The dissatisfactions of the peasants, which had culminated in the uprising of the Count's Feud, were only made worse, as the nobility began to stick together even more after this incident.
 Christian III's rule, ushered in by this war, saw the rise of royal absolutism in Denmark, and, with it, greater repression of the peasant classes.

+Jürgen Wullenwever was ejected from Lübeck, which has been plunged into permanent decline by the war, and would be tortured and executed at Wolfenbüttel in 1537.
+The city of Hamburg, which opened free trade with the Dutch even in the Eighty Years' War, rose in influence comparatively.

 Another consequence of the feud was that Christian III successfully orchestrated an invasion of Norway in 1537, and incorporated the country as a puppet kingdom under Denmark, instead of an equal kingdom as it was in the Kalmar Union.
 The Catholic clergy in Norway, which was mainly Norwegian, were replaced by priests under Christian III organization and control.

 An important consequence not sufficiently appreciated by Danes at the time was the introduction of a Swedish army into Skåne.
-Though in this case the Swedes came at the invitation of a Danish king to help subdue his rebellious subjects and duly handed over to the king the territory which they conquered, it had a clear effect of whetting Swedish appetite to gain the territory for themselves, which was manifested in a long series of subsequent wars culminating with the ultimate cessation to Sweden in 1658.
+Though in this case the Swedes came at the invitation of a Danish king to help subdue his rebellious subjects and duly handed over to the king the territory which they conquered, it had a clear effect of whetting Swedish appetite to gain the territory for themselves, which was manifested in a long series of subsequent wars culminating with its ultimate cessation to Sweden in 1658.